BU-Spark/ds-councilor-louijeune-small-landlord/fall22-team-4/docs/final-deliverable.md

 [`3_questions.ipynb`](../src/3_questions.ipynb)

 Here are some of the trends we have discovered which may assist the city coucilor's team in recruiting more small rental property owners into their affordable housing program:

+Notes:
+- Any bar in a bar chart without a label can be interpreted as unknown/unspecified

 ![](../imgs/ComercialData_EstHomeValue.png)
 ![](../imgs/CommercialData_EstimatedHHIncomeAmount.png)